 What could go sour?
 Plenty!

-The key is to prepare diligently so you don’t succumb to self-inflicted errors.
-Following is a list of some wrong things to say in an interview followed by some things you can say that you thought were verboten.
+Whether you have a video or in-person interview, the key is to prepare diligently so you don’t succumb to self-inflicted errors.
+Following is a list of some wrong things to say in an interview, followed by some things you can say that you thought were verboten.

 Wrong things to say in an interview

-“So, what does this company do?”
+“So, what does your company do?”
 You might as well say, “The dog ate my homework.”
-Interviewers expect you to have read industry publications and local business news to have a good understanding of the company by the time you arrive at the job interview.
+Hiring managers expect you to have a solid understanding of the company by the time you have your interview.
 It’s fine to ask questions about the company, but not what the organization is!
+Always do your research.

-“What does it say on my resume?”
-If you have to refer to your own resume to answer an interviewer’s question, it’s going to make him or her wonder if you made it all up.
+“Uh, what does it say on my resume?”
+If you have to refer to your own resume to answer an interviewer’s question, it’s going to make him or her wonder if you stretched the truth on your application materials.

 “I’m a perfectionist.”
 Offering up a thinly shrouded positive as a negative when asked about your strengths and weaknesses is so transparent.
 Prepare truthful answers to common interview questions and explain what you’re doing to work on your weaknesses.

 “No, I don't have any questions.”
 Asking no questions is almost worse than asking bad questions.
-If you’d done your research, you’d have prepared some thoughtful queries.
+If you’d done your homework, you’d have prepared some thoughtful queries.

 Acceptable things to say in an interview that may surprise you